On Tuesday, we got to do or first slot of

 and intact before getting a guided tour though the parliament.
 Only the day

-th Knesset was sworn in and the clean-up was taking still
+before, the 19th Knesset was sworn in and the clean-up was taking still

 taking place and a few politicians were spotted as well.